ovidiugiorgi/soph-compare/README.md

 A commom problem in software development is defining a custom order for an object so that it can be compared to other objects of it's type (e.g. sorting an array of objects by a particular property).

-Enter **_soph compare_**: an utility function that aims to reduce the need for complicated logic when defining an order over an object type by allowing you to specify the **priority** in which the properties should be checked, a **direction** (ascending / descending), a **transform** function (which can be used to transform values, e.g. string -> boolean) and a **compare** function (which can be user defined or even returned by the soph compare function itself).
+Enter **_soph compare_**: an utility function that aims to reduce the need for complicated logic when defining an order over an object type by allowing you to specify the **priority** in which the properties should be checked, a **direction** (ascending / descending), a **transform** function (map a property) and a **subConfig** (configuration for nested objects) / **compare** function (user defined or returned by soph compare itself).

-By allowing the configuration to receive a compare function you can specifiy precisely the desired order of your object, _no matter how many more containg objects it contains_ (different ordering rules will be generated separately).
+By allowing the configuration to receive a subConfig or a compare function you can define the order for an object, including its nested objects.
+If a subConfig property is provided then soph compare will recursively generate the compare function.

 ## Usage